caffeinehit/django-stream/README.md

-# Stream
+# django-stream

-Provides activity streams for Django models.
+django-stream provides activity streams for Django applications.

+It differs from
+[django-activity-stream](https://github.com/justquick/django-activity-stream) in that it does not use generic relations and does not provide a `Follow` object, but it can be used together with [django-follow](https://github.com/caffeinehit/django-follow).

 ## Installation